BPP-Education-Group/bpp-technical-test/sre/README.md

 3. Outputs the File Paths of all matching files.
 4. Outputs the Total Count of files found.
 5. Handles cases where no matching files are found gracefully, displaying an appropriate message.

-### Instructions

-1. Use the same feature branch to make the Part 3 amends.
-2. Choose a shell scripting language (e.g., Bash, Zsh) that you prefer to use for this task.
-3. Write a shell script that meets the acceptance criteria mentioned above.
-4. Test your script locally to ensure it is working as expected.
-5. Demonstrate the functionality of your script by searching for the text pattern "ec2" within all `.tf` files generated as part of the code written in Part 1 and Part 2.
-6. Commit and push your code changes to the remote branch.